campusrover/PupperPy/hardware.md

 layout: template
 ---
 # Build/Assembly

-We recieved a parts kit from COMPANY_NAME_HERE which came with the full set of parts and tools needed to build robot.
+The robotics kits was dontated by the [Hands-On Robotics Initiative](https://handsonrobotics.org/).
+It came with the full set of parts and all of the tools needed to build robot.
 Assembly was fairly straightforward and generally followed the official [Pupper build guide](https://pupper.readthedocs.io/en/latest/) except as noted below.
 Our inital build took roughly 10 hours, though later, an almost complete teardown and rebuild took less than 4 hours.
 A huge part of this change in assembly time